MariusNaydenov/airbnb-clone/README.md

 # Airbnb

-This is an Airbnb clone built with Reac, Vite, Tailwind CSS, MongoDB, Leaflet, Express, Cloudinary.
+This is an Airbnb clone built with React, Vite, Tailwind CSS, MongoDB, Leaflet, Express, Cloudinary.

 ### Features